-This should create a new directory called sharc/ which contains all the necessary subdirectories and files.
+As mentioned above, this should create a new directory called sharc/ which contains all the necessary subdirectories and files.
 In figure 2.1 the directory structure of the complete SHARC directory is shown.

 Compiling and installing (without pysharc) To compile the Fortran90 programs of the SHARC suite, go to the source/ directory.